csbridge/turkey-21-website/templates/en/resources/pycharm-how-to.md

   <p style="text-align:center"><b>Figure 3</b>: The Karel display that appears when running `newspaper_karel.py`, including Karel’s world, a Run Program button, and a Load World button</p>
 </center>

-2. If you then press the <b>Run Program</b> button, Karel will go through the steps in the <b>`main()</b> function that you wrote.
+2. If you then press the **Run Program** button, Karel will go through the steps in the **`main()`** function that you wrote.

 3. Use the scroll bar to speed Karel up.

-4. <b>Exit out of the window when you are done</b>.
+4. **Exit out of the window when you are done**.
 The next time you run any Karel program from the PyCharm Terminal (even if it's the same program), it will create a new Karel window.

 #### Running Karel in different worlds

 Suppose we are working on Hospital Karel and we think we have gotten our code to work in the default world.
-Press the <b>Load World</b> button and select and open the world in which you want to run Karel.
-You can then test Karel in this new world by clicking on the <b>Run Program</b> button.
+Press the **Load World** button and select and open the world in which you want to run Karel.
+You can then test Karel in this new world by clicking on the **Run Program** button.

 <!--
 ## Debug